 If you notice symptoms of infusion side effects after an Ocrevus infusion, talk with your doctor right away.
 Even mild reactions can become serious quickly and may require urgent treatment.

 If you experience side effects during an infusion, your infusion may be slowed down or stopped.
-Depending on how severe your reaction is, your next infusion may be given more slowly, over a longer period.
+Depending on the severity of your reaction, a healthcare professional may administer your next infusion more slowly, over a longer period.
 You may also be given other medications before your next infusion to reduce the risk of a reaction.
 These medications may include Medrol (methylprednisolone) and Tylenol (acetaminophen).

 If you have a very severe reaction, your doctor may have you permanently stop Ocrevus treatment and switch to a different medication.